§48E Qualified Facilities

 This ScanPod™ integrated architecture supports self-sustaining power generation and advanced AI processing, and is engineered to qualify as a §48E Qualified Facility for advanced computing, thermal recapture, and Beyond Net Zero™ operations.

 High-income participants who elect to acquire these equipment components may be eligible to benefit from applicable federal, state, and/or local clean energy incentive programs that can offset a portion of the acquisition cost.
-These incentive mechanisms are collectively described as Self-Directed Incentive Capital (SDIC).
+These incentive mechanisms are collectively described as Self-Directed Incentive Capacity (SDIC).

 GreenBox redefines what a container could be.
 Engineered beyond Mil-Spec, it is designed to move not merely as cargo — but as an intelligent vessel aware of its environment, its load, and its mission.